CSS-Electronics/canedge-grafana-backend/README.md

 - Set up [port forwarding](https://portforward.com/) on your WiFi router for port `8080`
 - Run the app again (you may need to allow access via your firewall)
 - Find your [public IP](https://www.whatismyip.com/) to get your endpoint as: `http://[IP]:[port]` (e.g. `http://5.105.117.49:8080/`)
-- Verify that you see an `OK` when opening the endpoint in your browser
-- In Grafana, add your endpoint URL, click `Save & test` and verify that your dashboard displays the data
+- In Grafana, add your new endpoint URL and click `Save & test`

 ----